 Classroom teaching at the School is outstanding.
 The National Curriculum is followed at Key Stage 3, where students receive three lessons per fortnight.
 The schemes of work are designed to equip any students to access GCSE music if they so choose.
 A third of students opt for Music GCSE; results are significantly above national averages.
 The Music staff have a city-wide impact in mentoring and providing consultancy for Music departments across Bristol.

-The musical highlights of the school year include: Christmas Concert at Colston Hall (selling 1,500 tickets); Pop and Jazz Concerts in the Cresswell Theatre, and the Summer Prom in Bristol Cathedral.
+The musical highlights of the school year include: Christmas Concert at Bristol Beacon (selling 1,500 tickets); Pop and Jazz Concerts in the Cresswell Theatre, and the Summer Prom in Bristol Cathedral.
 The School stages more than 30 performances each year, offering students opportunities to perform wonderful music across many genres, often in fantastic venues.

 For more information, please contact: